strny0/formsite-utility/README.md

 or `python3 -m formsite_util.cli`

-You can access the help page with **`getform -h`**
+You can access the help page with `getform -h`

 ## **CLI Documentation:**

 ### **Authorization arguments:**

-Authorization arguments are required for nearly all operations.
+Authorization arguments are required for all operations.

 ```bash
 getform -t 'TOKEN' -s 'SERVER' -d 'DIRECTORY'